 A declaration of compliance is a statement made by the manufacturer regarding the eligibility of the prescribed fish and fish products being exported.

-The declaration must state the specific fish products being exported meets all the requirements of the Export Control (Fish and Fish Products) Orders 2005, and any specific importing country requirement.
+The declaration must state the specific fish products being exported meets all the requirements of the Export Control (Fish and Fish Products) Rules 2021, and any specific importing country requirement.
 This shows the product is:

 - eligible for export